-Applying for a E-2 Visa in Miami, FL
+Applying for an E-2 Visa in the U.S.

 - Have citizenship in one of the treaty countries.